nmn0gueira/distributed-social-network/README.md

 Users can manage their profiles, update content, and post to their personal message feed, which is visible to their followers.
 Additionally, users can follow and engage with others on different domains, ensuring decentralized and scalable communication.

 ### About

-Developed as part of the Distributed Systems (2022/23) course at FCT NOVA.
+This project was developed as part of the Distributed Systems (2022/2023) course at FCT-UNL.